 Management of Channel Members

 It is essential to determine the channel responsibilities.
 The members must work together and perform the tasks they are best suited for.
-The firm must remember that they are not only selling their products through intermediaries but also selling their products to them and with them.
+The firm must remember that they are selling their products through intermediaries and selling their products to them and with them.
 It must proactively invest in Partner Relationship Management (PRM) and Supply Chain Management software to forge long-term relationships.